Your cart is currently empty.

 We do not offer a trade or designer discount.

-Resale certificates are accepted for the purposes of tax removal from orders and they can be provided with the request for a quote.
+For professionals purchasing Akari at the retail price for client projects, resale certificates are accepted for the purposes of tax exemption from orders and they can be provided to us via email with your request to place an order.

 We receive shipments of Akari every two to three months.
-Enter your email to the out-of-stock sign up form on the item page to be notified.
+Enter your email into the out-of-stock sign up form on the item page to be notified when it is restocked.

 Akari light sculptures should not be placed near any sources of heat or in outdoor conditions.
 For cleaning and maintenance, it is best to avoid liquid cleaners.
 We suggest using a microfiber cloth or a dry paintbrush to remove dust.
 Any dry dusting tool can be used as long as it is not rough/textured.
 For stain or dirt removal, use a lightly adhesive cleaning tape, white play-doh or other semi-tacky clay, art-gum eraser, or cornstarch for oils.